 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Located in Altoona, the veterinarians at Lakemont Veterinary Clinic, Inc. are committed to your pet's health.
-Altoona based Lakemont Veterinary Clinic, Inc. excels in the science of Veterinary medicine and was founded in 1979.
-Since then Dr. Frederick D. Piper and his staff have excelled in compassionate veterinary care in the Altoona area.
+Located in Altoona, the veterinarians at Lakemont Veterinary Clinic, P.C. are committed to your pet's health.
+Altoona based Lakemont Veterinary Clinic, P.C. excels in the science of Veterinary medicine and was founded in 1979.

-Lakemont Veterinary Clinic, Inc. provides our clients with emergency veterinary services as well as medical, surgical, and dental veterinary care.
-With a well-stocked pharmacy, in-house laboratory, ultrasound, endoscopy and access to specialists, our facility offers a one stop for your pet's health and medical care.
+Lakemont Veterinary Clinic, P.C. provides our clients with emergency veterinary services as well as medical, surgical, and dental veterinary care.
+With a well-stocked pharmacy, in-house laboratory, ultrasound and access to specialists, our facility offers a one stop shop for your pet's health and medical care.